Temml Administration

 Temml has several different pre-written CSS files.
 You should use only one and by that choice, you also choose a math font.
 There are several math fonts available and each has different advantages.

 Temml-Local.css is the light-weight option.
-It calls two fonts: Cambria Math, which comes pre-installed in Windows, or STIX TWO, which comes pre-installed in iOS and MacOS (as of Safari 16).
-Cambria Math lacks roundhand glyphs, so you still have to serve a small (12 kb) font, Temml.woff2
+It calls three fonts: Cambria Math, which comes pre-installed in Windows, STIX TWO, which comes pre-installed in iOS and MacOS (as of Safari 16), or NotoSans Math, which I think comes pre-installed in Android.
+The first two need to be augmented with Temml.woff2

 .